Rehost-Startup/docs/README.md

   <img src="images/RehostArchitecture.png" width="75%" height="60%">
 </p>

 Rehost CLI is a robust toolset designed to manage applications running.
-On the remote instance, you'll provide a unique label to your device to register it on the Rehost Network.
+On the remote instance, you'll provide a unique label to your machine to register it on the Rehost Network.
 On the local machine, you'll configure the subdomains, port numbers and application files through `yml` files to control all aspects of your application running on the cloud.

-### Rehost Device
+### Rehost Machine

 A compute machine can be registered in the Rehost Network using the Rehost CLI.
-The CLI will read relevant configurations of the machine and user-provided settings in `rehostdevice.yml`.
+The CLI will read relevant configurations of the machine and user-provided settings in `rehostmachine.yml`.
 The cloud server keeps track of the machines that are up and running.

 ### Rehost App